 There is substantial published information on all aspects of vaccine production, testing, and delivery, some of which is specific to the SARS-CoV-2 virus.
-Published information is sufficient to create a vaccine and tests for its efficacy on a timeline much shorter than that given for commercial vaccines.
+This published information is sufficient to create a vaccine and tests for correlates of protection on a timeline much shorter than that given for commercial vaccines.

 Vaccines are the safest of all therapeutic classes.
 Because of their safety and efficacy, they have by far the highest probability of success in the overall course of clinical trials (over 40%, which is about twice the rate of the next highest class).
-Because of this and the impact of the pandemic, accelerated commercial trials are planned and have begun that bypass extended animal studies, some of which will proceed straight to human trials.
+Because of this and the impact of the pandemic, commercial trials have been greatly accelerated.

-However, commercial vaccines must be designed to enable large scale production and deployment, and they require regulatory approval for sale, which greatly constrain and slow progress.
+Nevertheless, commercial vaccines must be designed to enable large scale production and deployment, and they require regulatory approval for sale, both of which greatly constrain and slow progress.
 Critically, certain features of commercial vaccines aren't required for research-level production and testing; therefore, a much shorter timeline is possible for a smaller scale, self-administered vaccine.
 Herein we describe the formulation of a vaccine using proven, inexpensive, and mostly off-the-shelf components.
 The open-source SARS-CoV-2 vaccine described can be produced quickly and inexpensively in a wide range of lab and physician office settings.
-Our group, the Rapid Deployment Vaccine Collaborative (RaDVaC), has produced and first administered the vaccine to ourselves in late April 2020.
-As of mid August, over 20 of us have self-administered a seventh generation (Gen 7) vaccine, and we have designed and soon will begin to self-administer Gen 8 vaccine.
-This will be a versioned living document, enabling incremental improvements in vaccine design and testing.
+Our group, the Rapid Deployment Vaccine Collaborative (RaDVaC), has produced and first administered the vaccine to ourselves in April 2020.
+As of late February, hundreds of us have self-administered multiple generations of progressively updated vaccines.

+This will be a versioned living document, embodying and enabling incremental improvements in vaccine design and testing.